iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 Stop at the transactions that has only approved parents.
 - Start applying bundles to the diffmap only as you go up the recursion stack (when you climb up back from the leafs).
 - Every time you attempt to apply a bundle to the diffmap:
-If it is invalid mark it as seen and ignored by the milestone.
+If it is invalid, mark it as seen and ignored by the milestone.
 If it is valid and not conflicting with the current state then apply it to the ledger state.
 Mark it as seen and approved.
-If it is valid but conflicting with the current state then place it in an ordered Conflict Set.
+If it is valid but conflicting with the current state, mark it as seen and ignored by the milestone.
-- Local overdraft handling: After you are done traversing the subtangle attempt to apply again the conflicting bundles.
-Iterate the Conflict Set in order and attempt to apply the bundles to the ledger state.
-Mark the applied bundles as seen and approved.
-Remove applied bundles from the set.
-Repeat this step until the Conflict Set size doesn't change and mark the remaining bundles of the set as seen and ignored.

 Note Once a bundle is marked as ignored/seen/approved this will be final and it can't be changed by a later milestone that comes in.